Angelmmc/blog-app-ionic/README.md

 ionic serve

 ```

+## 👨‍💻 Usage

+-To log in the app use the mail `example@hotmail.com` and the password `123456`
+-Note that tapping on a blog or profile redirects to a static route because there is no proper back-end implemented.

 ## 📦 Compilation for Android

 If you want to build the app as an APK file, be sure to meet the following requisites: